-- (1) See Compensation Discussion and Analysis section titled, "How are Bonuses and Profit Sharing Determined?" above for an explanation of how the amount of profit sharing is determined and then allocated amongst recipients. - (2) See Compensation Discussion and Analysis section titled "How are Profit Sharing and Bonuses Determined?" and "TARGET COMPENSATION TABLE" above for further information regarding the Named Executive Officers' performance-based compensation.

-- (3) This column represents the full grant date fair value of stock options awarded to the Named Executives Officers, calculated in accordance with the provisions of FASB ASC 718.
-For Mark T. Lang, 2012 amount represents the grant date fair value of stock options awarded as provided under the terms of the 2007 Stock Incentive Plan, to maintain the intrinsic value of Mr. Lang's outstanding option award following issuance of the Company's \$4.50 special cash dividend on December 21, 2012; these options were subject to the terms of the original award. - (4) See Note 13 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2013 regarding assumptions underlying valuation of equity awards.
+- (1) This column represents the discretionary bonus equal to 12.5% of base salary for each of the Named Executive Officers authorized by the Board of Directors for 2014. - (2) See Compensation Discussion and Analysis section titled, "How are Profit Sharing and Bonuses Determined?" above for an explanation of how the amount of profit sharing is determined and then allocated amongst recipients. - (3) See Compensation Discussion and Analysis section titled "How are Profit Sharing and Bonuses Determined?" and "TARGET COMPENSATION TABLE" above for further information regarding the Named Executive Officers' performance-based compensation. - (4) This column represents the full grant date fair value of stock options awarded to the Named Executives Officers, calculated in accordance with the provisions of FASB ASC 718.
+For Mark T. Lang, 2012 amount represents the grant date fair value of stock options awarded as provided under the terms of the 2007 Stock Incentive Plan, to maintain the intrinsic value of Mr. Lang's outstanding option award following issuance of the Company's \$4.50 special cash dividend on December 21, 2012; these options were subject to the terms of the original award. - (5) See Note 13 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2014 regarding assumptions underlying valuation of equity awards.
 Any estimate of forfeitures related to service-based vesting conditions are disregarded pursuant to the SEC Rules.
-See "OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END 2013 TABLE" below for further information regarding stock options and restricted stock units granted to each Named Executive Officer. - (5) This column represents time-based long-term retention awards issued in 2011 and 2012 subject to continued employment until, and cliff-vesting as of, December 31, 2015 and December 31, 2016, respectively.
-The amount of each award was approved by the Board in consideration of the potential impact to the Company's operations and performance in the event that the Named Executive Officer voluntarily left the Company within the next several years, The Compensation Committee and the Board believes that these awards fit into the Company's compensation objectives to retain the talents and experience of exceptional management members who have proven their value toward the long-term success of the Company. - (6) See "SUMMARY ALL OTHER COMPENSATION TABLE" below for additional information. - (7) Mr. Fifer's actual compensation for 2011 was 23 times, for 2012 was 22 times, and for 2013 was 26 times the average compensation of the Company's full-time employees excluding Mr. Fifer.
+See "OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END 2014 TABLE" below for further information regarding stock options and restricted stock units granted to each Named Executive Officer. - (6) This column represents a time-based long-term retention award issued in 2012 to Mr. Fifer subject to continued employment until, and cliff-vesting as of December 31, 2016.
+The amount of this award was approved by the Board in consideration of the potential impact to the Company's operations and performance in the event that Mr. Fifer voluntarily left the Company within the next several years after the grant date.
+The Compensation Committee and the Board believes that this award fits into the Company's compensation objectives to retain the talents and experience of exceptional management members who have proven their value toward the long-term success of the Company. - (7) See "SUMMARY ALL OTHER COMPENSATION TABLE" below for additional information.